There Abraham and his wife Sarah were buried, there Isaac and his wife Rebekah were buried, and there I buried Leah.Genesis 49:31 NIV

 I have always felt sorry for Leah, Rachel’s older sister and Jacob’s first wife.
 Jacob loved Rachel and worked for seven years in order to pay the bride price set by her father.
 But then, on the morning after their wedding, he discovered, due to Laban’s deception, that he had actually married Leah instead.
 Ignore the obvious question of how Jacob could have mistaken the two sisters.
 Jacob was clearly displeased at being deceived, yet worked another seven years for Rachel.

 But think about how Leah must have felt.
-Clearly she knew that the only reason Jacob married her was because her father tricked Jacob into it.
+Clearly, she knew that the only reason Jacob married her was that her father tricked Jacob into it.
 She must have felt unwanted by Jacob.
 And her little sister probably made sure she knew who Jacob’s favorite was.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.